hashicorp/vscode-terraform/README.md

 Completing the snippet allows you to tab complete through each attribute and block.

-### Validation
+### Syntax Validation

-While editing, the configuration is validated and invalid code is highlighted.
+Terraform configuration files are validated when opened and on change, and invalid code is marked with diagnostics.

-HCL syntax is checked for e.g. missing `}`, `"` or other "control characters" being out of place.
+HCL syntax is checked for e.g. missing control characters like `}`, `"` or others in the wrong place.

 ![](docs/validation-rule-hcl.png)

-Enhanced validation of selected Terraform language constructs in both `*.tf` and `*.tfvars` files based on detected Terraform version and provider versions is also available from `v2.28.0`.
+Enhanced validation of selected Terraform language constructs in both `*.tf` and `*.tfvars` files based on detected Terraform version and provider versions is also provided.
 This can highlight deprecations, missing required attributes or blocks, references to undeclared variables and more, [as documented](https://github.com/hashicorp/terraform-ls/blob/main/docs/validation.md#enhanced-validation).

 ![](docs/validation-rule-missing-attribute.png)

 ![](docs/validation-rule-invalid-ref.png)

-The enhanced validation is on by default but can be turned off using the following settings option:
+The enhanced validation feature is enabled by default but can be disabled using the following setting:

 ```json
 "terraform.validation.enableEnhancedValidation": false
 ```

 The extension also provides validation through [`terraform validate`](https://www.terraform.io/cli/commands/validate).
 This can be triggered via command palette.
-Unlike the other validation methods, this one implies Terraform CLI being installed and prior successful run of `terraform init` (i.e. local installation of all providers and modules).
+Unlike the other validation methods, this one requires the Terraform CLI installed and a previous successful run of `terraform init` (i.e. local installation of all providers and modules) to function correctly.
 It is the slowest method, but the most thorough - i.e. it will catch the most mistakes.

 ![](docs/validation-cli-command.png)